Pool of London, City/Tower Hamlets/Southwark

 A pool (in this context) is a deep and still place in a river – and thus a good place to moor a boat.
-London’s pool is divided into upper and lower parts, which are respectively upstream and downstream of Tower Bridge.
+London’s pool is divided into upper and lower parts, which are respectively west and east of Tower Bridge.

-Marked with a pin on the map below, Cuckold’s Point is the eastern extremity of the Pool of London.
+Marked with a big pink pin on the map below (beyond the right edge on smaller screens), Cuckold’s Point is the eastern extremity of the Pool of London.
 It was named from the setting up here in 1562 of a pair of cuckold’s horns on a maypole (a cuckold was traditionally represented as having horns on his head).
 As well as being a generalised warning to husbands, this may have had some connection with the Horn Fair at nearby Charlton, to which ferry-borne revellers could have come via the landing place at Cuckold’s Point Stairs (also known as Horn Stairs).
 Local legend says that King John granted an estate in the vicinity to a local miller whose wife he had seduced.

 For centuries, cargo vessels traded at riverside wharves in and around the City of London.
 When these quays grew increasingly overcrowded many boats took to mooring in midstream and loading or unloading with the assistance of barges.
 The Pool was a perennial forest of bobbing masts.
 As early as 1586 William Camden boasted: “A man would say, that seeth the shipping there, that it is, as it were, a very wood of trees disbranched to make glades and let in light, so shaded it is with masts and sails.”